UWNETLAB/metaknowledge/Docs/docs.md

 >
 >_cite_ : `str`
 >
->> a str containing a WOS style citation
+>> A str containing a WOS style citation.

 <a name="Citation.getExtra"></a>Citation.**getExtra**():

 >Returns any journal, V, P or misc values as a string.
-These are all the values not returned by [`getID()`](#Citation.getID)
+These are all the values not returned by [`getID()`](#Citation.getID).
 >
 >##### Returns
 >
 >`str`
 >
->> a string containing the data not in the ID of the Citation
+>> A string containing the data not in the ID of the Citation.
 >

 <a name="Citation.getID"></a>Citation.**getID**():

->Returns "author, year" if both available "author" if year is not available and "misc" otherwise.
-Use for shortening labels when creating networks as the resultant strings are often unique. [`getExtra()`](#Citation.getExtra) gets everthing not returned by `getID()`.
+>Returns "author, year" if both available, "author" if year is not available, and "misc" otherwise.
+It is for shortening labels when creating networks as the resultant strings are often unique. [`getExtra()`](#Citation.getExtra) gets everthing not returned by `getID()`.
 >
 >##### Returns
 >
 >`str`
 >
->> a string to use as the shortened ID of a node
+>> A string to use as the shortened ID of a node.

 <a name="Citation.isAnonymous"></a>Citation.**isAnonymous**():

->checks if the author is given as "[ANONYMOUS]" and returns True if so.
+>Checks if the author is given as "[ANONYMOUS]" and returns `True` if so.
 >
 >##### Returns
 >
 >`bool`
 >
->> True if the author is ANONYMOUS otherwise false
+>> True if the author is ANONYMOUS otherwise `False`.

 - - -